Updated: Feb 03, 2023

-Attending college is practically a rite of passage for many of us.
+Attending college is a rite of passage for many of us.
 It's a time to explore and to live on your own.
-College comes with ideas of experiencing new things and managing your money without mom and dad looking over your shoulder.
+College comes with ideas of experiencing new things and managing your money without parents looking over your shoulder.
 Living on your own can get expensive, though.
-What happens when you have to pay for your own food and housing, and be completely responsible for your entertainment costs?
+What happens when you have to pay for your own food, housing, and entertainment costs?

 The good news is that you can enjoy your time in college without going broke.
 Here are some ideas for living the college life without breaking the bank.

-Beyond activities, it's also possible to receive discounted (or even free!) help with healthcare and career counseling.
-Many universities also offer student access to fitness facilities, sporting events and a range of other items.
+Beyond activities, it's also possible to receive free or discounted help with healthcare and career counseling.
+Many universities also offer student access to fitness facilities, sporting events and a range of amenities.
 It's easy to save money when you take advantage of all your campus has to offer.

 Many college towns offer student discounts.
-Whether you are doing your grocery shopping, eating out or buying clothes, you might be eligible for a discount of between 5% and 15%, depending on the store.
-Some colleges pass out discount and coupon booklets at orientation, or offer a smart phone app that allows you to download special student discounts at local businesses.
+Whether you are doing your grocery shopping, eating out, or buying clothes, you might be eligible for a discount of between 5% and 15%, depending on the store.
+Some colleges pass out discount and coupon booklets at orientation, or offer an app that allows you to download special student discounts at local businesses.
 Take advantage of these discounts whenever possible.

 One of the most brutal costs of college life is the textbook purchase.
 Even when you can buy used and sell your textbooks back to the bookstore, you can still come out far behind.
 Instead of buying textbooks, consider renting them.
-There are a number of companies that offer textbook rental, including ebook rentals that allow you to skip the hardcopies altogether.
-Just be sure to check with your professor to ensure an ebook rental will be acceptable and won't put you at any disadvantage.
+There are many companies that offer textbook rental, including eBook rentals that allow you to skip the hardcopies altogether.
+Be sure to check with your professor to ensure an eBook rental will be acceptable and won't put you at any disadvantage.

 Research other options, such as textbook swaps with other students and sharing one book among two or three students to save.
-Just make sure you have a workable study and homework schedule arranged so that everyone gets the access they need.
+Make sure you have a workable study and homework schedule arranged so that everyone gets the access they need.

 You don't have to spend a lot of money for a great college experience.
 A little ingenuity can go a long way.